myriadmobile/hero-viewpager/README.md

 -----
 1. Import the library into your App
 2. Create an Activity subclassing `HeroViewPagerActivity`
-3. Make sure the Activity is using  `Theme.HeroViewPager` or a variant of it.
+3. Make sure the Activity is using  `Theme.AppCompat.Light.NoActionBar` or a variant of it.
 4. Supply a `HeroPagerAdapter` to `setAdapter()`
-5. Use `getHeroContentContainer()` to fill the Hero header with content
+5. Use `setOverlayView()` or `setUnderlayView()` to fill the Hero header with content
 6. Run and Test!

 Documentation